Chukowski/pictureme-business/SHARE_SYSTEM.md

 ### 3. **QR Code Display**

 After processing, users see:
-- Their processed photo with Siemens branding
+- Their processed photo with Akitá branding
 - A QR code that links **directly to the image URL**
 - Options to:
   - Download the photo